oracle/pgql-lang/pages/pgql-1.2-spec.md

 --- | ---
 0 | 1

-Alternatively, one can use the built-in function `all_different(exp1, exp2, .., expN)` (see [Built-in Functions](#built-in-functions)), which takes an arbitrary number of vertices or edges as input, and automatically applies non-equality constraints between all of them:
+Alternatively, one can use the built-in function `all_different(exp1, exp2, .., expN)` (see [ALL_DIFFERENT](#alldifferent)), which takes an arbitrary number of vertices or edges as input, and automatically applies non-equality constraints between all of them:

 ```sql
 SELECT x, y